 Unfortunately, each year thousands of Georgians are hurt or killed in auto accidents.
 According to the National Highway Traffic and Safety Administration, Atlanta roadways are among the most dangerous in the country.
 In fact, in 2013, I-285 had the most fatal accidents per mile than any other interstate.
 Georgia was also the seventh-worst state in the country for fatal car accidents in 2013, totaling 1,085, but Texas ultimately took the lead that year with 3,044.

-Let’s take a deeper dive into some of Georgia’s auto accident statistics and discuss ways in which you can decrease your chances for a car accident.
+Let’s take a deeper dive into some of Georgia’s auto accident statistics and discuss ways in which you can decrease your chances of a car accident.

 A Brief Overview of Georgia Auto Accidents

 According to the Georgia Governor’s Office of Highway Safety, Georgia traffic fatalities increased dramatically in 2015 after steadily declining since 2006.
 In 2016, there were 1,554 fatalities in motor vehicle crashes, which was a 2.7% increase from 2015.
 Of these accidents, impaired driving killed 368 people and 266 were caused by speeding.
 Shockingly, 476 fatality accidents were caused by not wearing a seatbelt, which was up 15.85% from 2015.